impredicative/irc-url-title-bot/README.md

 * **`blacklist/channels`**: This is a list of channels for which a title is not posted if the URL matches the site.
 The channel comparison is case insensitive.
-* **`blacklist/title`**: This is a single string.
+* **`blacklist/title`**: This is a single string or a list of strings.
-If the title for a URL matching the site is this blacklisted string, the title is not posted.
+If the title for a URL matching the site is a blacklisted string, the title is not posted.
 The comparison is case sensitive.
 * **`blacklist/title_re`**: This is a single regular expression pattern that is [searched](https://docs.python.org/3/library/re.html#re.search) for in the title.